 Will my insurance cover this?

 Maybe.
 I would love to give you a definitive answer, but to be honest, online counseling or teletherapy is so new that not all insurance companies are currently on board (or paying for the service).
 Texas is one of the states that does require most health care plans to pay for online counseling or teletherapy, but unfortunately, many customer advocates at insurance companies are not really familiar with online counseling or teletherapy so we received mixed answers when inquiring about compensation.
-You actually have a better chance of receiving compensation from commercial plans when you submit the claim yourself or when you use your Flexible Spending Card.

 Are you there any benefits to accessing online counseling or teletherapy?